Baghali polo

-Baghali polow (باقلا پلو); is an Iranian dish of rice, fava beans and dill.
-In Persian, baghali means fava bean, while polo is pilaf, a traditional Persian style of cooked rice.
+Baghali polo (باقلا پلو); is an Iranian dish of rice, fava beans and dill.
+In Persian, baghali means fava bean, while polo is pilaf, a style of cooked rice.
 It is made by cooking rice and green broad beans in boiling water.
 When cooked, the rice and beans are layered with dill in a pan, and everything is baked.
 Saffron water can also be added to the rice.
-It is typically served with meat.
-Like other Iranian traditional foods, the dish may be served at special occasions and family gatherings.
+Baghali polo is most commonly served with braised lamb shank, known in Farsi as mahiche, and is a traditional dish at Persian weddings and Nowruz (Persian New Year) celebrations.

+Similar dishes are found throughout the Middle East and Caucasus.
+In Iraq the dish is called timman bagilla, using the Iraqi dialect term for rice, timman.
+In Azerbaijani it's called şüyüd plov, meaning "dill rice", or paxla plov in reference to the fava beans.

+When the rice is mostly cooked but before it has fully steamed, the pan may be lined with fresh unleavened egg dough to create a crispy bottom crust called kazmag in Azerbaijani, similar to the Iranian tahdig.